linrongbin16/gitlinker.nvim/README.md

 - `lk.file`
 - `lk.lstart`/`lk.lend`

-The 2 sugar components are:
+The 2 derived components are:

 - `lk.org`
 - `lk.repo`: **Note:** the `.git` suffix is not omitted.